 If the recipe you’ve chosen has plain flour plus a leavening agent, you can always try a substitute of self-raising flour as a direct replacement, BUT you may not get the same result as the recipe intended.

 Although it may be close, sometimes a recipe calls for more or less of the leavening agent that is added to the pre-packed self-raising flour.
 It’s this leavening agent that makes the scones tall.
 The trick is to add enough to get a high lift but not too much to be able to taste it.
-Premade self-raising flours vary a bit from brand to brand and by the age of the product.
+Premade self-raising flours vary a bit from brand to brand and the age of the product can also affect the results.
 Over time these chemical Leaveners lose their potency.

 For example, Baking soda is chemically known as sodium bicarbonate.
 When used it in baked goods this chemical compound forms carbon dioxide gas when heated, which is great but without acid to help it, it can often leave an unpleasant alkaline flavour behind (a soapy taste), and you won’t get the best results.